SDM2017-Ass2DevStream1/SDMFrontEnd/README.md

 ### 2. Clone the code into your local environment
 Use `Git clone` to clone a mirror copy of code to your dist (Run the command on your terminal):
 `git clone https://github.com/[YOUR USERNAME]/SDMFrontEnd.git`

+if you uses `docker`, you can simply run `docker-compose up` to set up the whole environment.
+Otherwise, you can follow the *step 3 to 5* to build your own.

 ### 3. Set up node related packages
 Move into the product directory, and then install all the node packages by running: